The higher education master's Class of 2025.

 Assistantship/Employment: UConn Women's, Gender, and Sexuality Studies (WGSS)

 Bio: Hello.
-My name is Em (she/her), and I graduated from UConn in 2023 with a bachelor's in Psychology and a minor in WGSS.
+My name is Em (she/her), and I graduated from UConn in 2023 with a bachelor's degree in psychology and a minor in WGSS.

 My journey in HESA began as an undergrad, working at the Student Union, Center for Career Development, and as an orientation leader.
 I always had a passion for education, but it wasn't until I met the higher education professionals at UConn that I understood where my career could go.
 They inspired me to look deeper at the problems in higher education, and I saw the differences some of them made in students' lives.
 I took some time off from formal education this past year and worked as a sexual assault advocate and crisis counselor.
 I know firsthand what it is like to be a marginalized student, and I've sat beside friends who've had to overcome obstacles while getting their degrees.
 I feel empowered by the many other women, queer folks, people of color (POC), and disabled students that continue to fight for their right to education.

-Currently, I am a TA for WGSS, where I hope to inspire passion in new students to maximize their education journey.
+Currently, I am a teaching assistant for WGSS, where I hope to inspire passion in new students to maximize their education journey.
 Go, huskies, WOOF!

 Lilia Burdo